Live - Updating in real time

 Sources & Methodology

-Every number on this site comes straight from official government data.
+Every number on this site comes straight from official Victorian Government data.
 Here's where it all comes from and how we did the maths.

 DS-01 / DS-08